gregpalmr/alluxio-secure-hadoop/README.md

 If you have any issues, you can inspect the Hiveserver2 log file using the commands:

-     docker exec -it hadoop bash
+     docker exec -it hadoop-namenode bash

      vi /tmp/hive/hive.log